-Achieving the Promise:
+Achieving the Promise

 The healthcare industry is increasingly under pressure to ensure a steady flow of high quality, actionable data.
 The consequences of overlooking this imperative are harmful: a bad data foundation results in meaningless and misleading outputs.

-There has been a surge in data visualization to make data scientists out of citizens and get the general public to ‘see’ the bigger picture.
+There has been a surge in data visualisation to make data scientists out of citizens and get the general public to ‘see’ the bigger picture.
 This data driven healthcare culture, fueled by the pandemic, will without a doubt, outlive it.